cajuncoding/GraphQL.RepoDB/README.md

    - Support for Sorting arguments down to the Repository/Service layer & into Sql queries via RepoDb -- with full GraphQL Schema to Class property mapping.
    - Support for Cursor based Pagination arguments down to the the Repository/Service layer & into Sql queries via RepoDb -- Relay spec cursors are fully implemented via Sql Server api extensions to RepoDb.
 6. Implemented configuration based control over Projection Dependencies and Pure Code First Attribute to simplify this -- so if a child or virtual field resolver needs a field of the parent, but it wasn't actually part of the selection from the client's query, it is added to the Selections if/when it is necessary.
+7. Fixed repo & package names to eliminate conflicts with HotChocolate core packages (as requested by HotChocolate team).

 ## Demo Site (Star Wars)